Vladislav26Laptev/Smoke_detection/README.md

 [:arrow_up:Index](#index)

 ## Conclusion
-Currently, a system based on the Python language and TensorFlow libraries has been developed for detecting fire-hazardous objects based on the object detection technology.
-The detection accuracy in the test sample is 75%.
+Currently, a system based on the Python language and TensorFlow libraries has been developed for recognizing fire-hazardous objects based on the "object detection"technology.
+The accuracy of fire detection in the test sample is 75%.

 [:arrow_up:Index](#index)